Azure/azure-sdk-for-net/src/SDKs/Azure.ApplicationModel.Configuration/data-plane/README.md

 Azure.ApplicationModel.Configuration is a component of the .NET Azure SDK.
 It provides APIs for Microsoft [Azure's App Configuration Service](https://docs.microsoft.com/en-us/azure/azure-app-configuration/).

-Developers can use this SDK to interact with their [Configuration Stores](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-dotnet-core-app#create-an-app-configuration-store) in the following ways:
+Developers can use this SDK to interact with the [Configuration Store](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-dotnet-core-app#create-an-app-configuration-store) where the configuration settings or key-value are stored.
+A configuration setting is a resource identified by a unique combination of key + label, where label is optional.
+Other properties are value, content type, etc.
+Actions that can be executed:

-- Perform basic reads, writes, updates, and deletes
+- Perform basic reads, writes, updates, and deletes of an application configuration settings.
-- Get key-value history
+- Get the history of configuration setting.
-- Watch for changes in a specific key-value
+- Watch for changes in a specific configuration setting.

 # Installing